Enasidenib (By mouth)

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Birth control pills may not work as well to prevent pregnancy when used with this medicine.
-Use another form of birth control (including condoms or spermicide) along with your pills during treatment and for at least 1 month after your last dose.
-Male patients with female partners should use an effective form of birth control during treatment and for at least 1 month after the last dose.
+Use another form of birth control (including condoms or spermicide) along with your pills during treatment and for at least 2 months after your last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for at least 2 months after the last dose.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.